-The library facility is available to all students before school as well as during the school day.
+The library facility is available to all students during posted hours during the school day.
 Students are encouraged to use this resource for classroom assignments and leisure reading.
 Books may be checked out for three weeks.
-A student and parent request form must be on file before a student may use the school's Internet.
-Stipulations of the Technology Use form must be complied with at all times.
-Failure to do so may result in the loss of these privileges.

 School Pictures and Yearbook